Comparative Tax Policy and Administration (Online)

 - Practical tools to help formulate the most appropriate tax policies and tax administration for your particular environment

-- One-on-one interaction with world-class faculty and leading experts in tax policy
+- One-on-one interaction with world-class faculty and leading experts in tax policy and administration

 - A lasting network of high-level practitioners facing similar challenges who will serve as an invaluable professional resource after the program